-Packer vs Chef: Which Should You Choose in 2026?
+Packer vs Chef: Which is Better in 2026?

 Choosing between Packer and Chef comes down to understanding what each tool does best.
 This comparison breaks down the key differences so you can make an informed decision based on your specific needs, not marketing claims.